Why choose Criminal Justice at WSU?

 - WSU's Criminal Justice program has a reputation for excellence in the region.

-- Many of WSU's criminal justice faculty currently working in the field, so students are educated with real-life examples and experiences.
+- Many of WSU's criminal justice faculty have criminal justice agency experience, so students are educated with real-life examples and experiences.

-- Most criminal justice students are successfully placed in state, local or federal agencies.
+- Many of our criminal justice students successfully compete for positions in state, local or federal agencies.

 - Students have opportunities for internships with state, federal and local criminal justice agencies.